syncfusion-content/wpf-docs/wpf/Gantt/How-To/Restrict-SelectionMode-as-Single.md

 ---
 layout: post
 title: Restrict SelectionMode as Single | Gantt | Wpf | Syncfusion
-description: Learn how to restrict the SelectionMode as Single in GanttControl for WPF platform
+description: This section describes how to restrict the SelectionMode behavior as Single in GanttControl for WPF platform.
 platform: wpf
 control: Gantt
 documentation: ug